bjornrohrer/Rock-Paper-Scissors/README.md

 Set up the game logic using if else statements.

 Add the computers choices and the users choices to the game logic to get a functioning game in the console.

+Create a scorecard to keep track of the rounds that you have played (Should be 5 rounds).
+And the scores that the human gets and the computer gets.